lessthanoptimal/gversion-plugin/change.md

-## 1.8.2
+## 1.8.1 - 1.8.3

-- Build jars to use Java 1.8 bytecode
+- Ensure that jars are built using Java 1.8 bytecode even if a newer JDK is used
+- Fixed issue where console output wasn't fully read due to buffering

 ## 1.8.0